THE WORKSHOPS of HOWE HILL FARM

-Weekly sessions will be hosted on Zoom every Thursday at 3pm (Eastern Time) from June 11th until June 25th (3 sessions).
+Weekly sessions will be hosted on Zoom every Saturday at 3pm (Eastern Time) from September 5th until 19th (3 sessions).
 Sessions will run roughly 1.5 - 3 hours, depending on lecture and discussion times.
-One-on-one sessions with Richard will be scheduled between June 26th - 29th.
+One-on-one sessions with Richard will be scheduled on September 26th.

 A maximum of 12 students, and a minimum of 6*